TShadwell/Horrible.js/README.md

 `compile`, which will compile the code and package in a particularly horrible form of exec to execute the code.

 In addition, the `code` object can be used to compile the code from the textarea via `code.compileToString()` and `code.compile()`.

+There is a 'Horror factor', which determines how much to mess up the resulting code.
+The factor can be changed with `window.horror`.
+* Factor 1: As normal.
+* Factor 2: Indexes encoded with quirks.
+* Factor 3: Indexes and char-codes encoded with quirks.

 ## Example
 > compile("console.log('test')","$")